LibrariesWest/opendata/README.md

 Open data is data that anyone can access, share, and make use of.
 [The Open Data Institute provides more information about open data and its potential on their web site](https://theodi.org/what-is-open-data).

 In local government there are requirements for certain datasets to be published.
 These are listed in the [Local Government Transparency Code 2015](https://www.gov.uk/government/publications/local-government-transparency-code-2015).
-The code goes further, and states:
+The code also states:

 > all data held and managed by local authorities should be made available to local people unless there are specific sensitivities (eg. protecting vulnerable people or commercial and operational considerations) to doing so.